 Our anti-trafficking work takes place on an international scale.
-We have been protecting and caring for vulnerable victims of modern slavery since The Salvation Army’s early beginnings in the 1880s, and since July 2011 we have delivered the UK government’s contract to manage support services for adult victims of modern slavery.
+We have been protecting and caring for victims of modern slavery since The Salvation Army’s early beginnings in the 1880s, and since July 2011 we have delivered the UK government’s contract to manage support services for adult victims of modern slavery.
 This includes financial, legal and medical support, a safe place to stay and access to counselling and educational opportunities when needed.

-There are a number of ways in which we are supporting survivors of human trafficking, and in many of these programmes our specialist staff who deliver them are supported by volunteers.
+There are a number of ways in which we are supporting survivors of modern slavery and human trafficking, and in many of these programmes our specialist staff who deliver them are supported by volunteers.

 - Transporting victims of trafficking to a safe place